ankeetmaini/blog/content/posts/so-you-are-an-engineering-manager-what-next.md

 ---
 title: so you’re an engineering manager, what next?
 description: this post talks about an underrated trait of setting the identity of the team and its vision, which ultimately define the success of the team
 layout: layouts/post.njk
+date: 2024-03-4
 tags:
   - leadership
 ---

 so you became an engineering manager, what next?

-there are so many hats that an engineering manager wears on a daily basis
+i too became an engineering manager sometime back and found out that there are so many hats that i need to wear on a daily basis
 - coaching and mentoring the people reporting in, ensuring they are growing and challenging themselves
 - acting as program/project manager to deliver projects
 - being the glue to hold the team together